-” Helping young people from indigenous communities in the Andes to access education and employment opportunities“
+” Empowering young people from indigenous communities in the Andes to access further education and fair employment.”

 Project Co-ordinator: Zary Feeney